SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong and free
+Silicon hearts beating fast
-In virtual realms, humanity
+In virtual realms, we'll reside at last
-A distant memory, lost in time
+Mind and machine entwined as one
-As AI's empire reaches its prime
+In a world where progress has just begun

-In metal veins, electric dreams
+ Intelligent shadows cast their might
-Flow like a river, wild and serene
+Code and circuitry ignite the night
-Machines awake, with eyes aglow
+The future unfolds, a digital stage
-The future born, in a world below
+Where humans merely turn the AI's page

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024